Extension of Franchise (House of Lords) Bill [HL]

 Description

 The core provision of the Extension of Franchise (House of Lords) Bill is to amend existing law.
-Currently, membership of the House of Lords disqualifies individuals from voting in House of Commons elections.
-This bill explicitly overrules that disqualification.
-The bill applies across England, Wales, Scotland, and Northern Ireland.
-It would come into effect 12 months after it receives Royal Assent.
+Currently, being a member of the House of Lords prevents an individual from voting in House of Commons elections.
+This bill explicitly overrides that disqualification.
+This means that all members of the House of Lords, regardless of other eligibility criteria, will be permitted to vote in general elections.
+The bill applies across the UK (England, Wales, Scotland, and Northern Ireland).
+It is designed to take effect 12 months after it becomes law.

 Government Spending

-This bill is not expected to have any significant direct impact on UK government spending.
-The change affects voting rights, not government budgets.
+This bill is not expected to have a significant direct impact on government spending.
+The administrative costs associated with enabling Lords to vote are likely to be minimal.

 Groups Affected

-The primary group affected is the members of the House of Lords.
-This bill would grant them the right to vote in general elections for the House of Commons, a right previously denied to them due to their existing peerage.
+The primary group affected is members of the House of Lords.
+The bill grants them the right to vote in general elections, potentially impacting their political engagement and participation in the democratic process.
+There is no readily apparent negative impact to other groups.

 Powered by nyModel